jndiogo/sibila/docs/extract/dataclass.md

 title: Dataclass
 ---

-Besides simple types and enums, we can also extract objects whose structure is given by a dataclass definition:
+We can also extract objects whose structure is given by a dataclass definition:

 !!! example
     ``` python